Gastroenterology Fellowship – Northeast

 About us

 Our three-year, ACGME-accredited program has been in place in northeastern Pennsylvania since 2023.
 While we’re a new program, for many years we have been associated with the gastroenterology program at Geisinger Main Campus in Danville.
 We’ve also been directly involved in the training of gastroenterology fellows, as well as family medicine, general surgery and internal medicine residents.
 It’s been our goal to establish our own fellowship program for years.
 As the Geisinger practice in Northeast PA has expanded, along with the creation of many new GME programs in this region, we pursued and secured accreditation and started our first fellowship class in the summer of 2023.
-That said, we’re off to an outstanding start — and we’re excited to welcome our incoming class of 2027 this coming July, which will bring us to two classes and four fellows.
+That said, we’re off to an outstanding start — and we’re excited to welcome our incoming class of 2028, which will bring us to our full complement of fellows.

 Who you’ll work with

-We have a robust patient population in the Wilkes-Barre/Scranton area, seeing the full gamut of GI pathology and disease processes.
+We have a diverse patient population in the Wilkes-Barre/Scranton area, allowing our fellows to see a wide range of GI pathology and disease processes.
 Our fellows and staff cover two busy hospitals with over 600 inpatient beds across the region.
 Our two hospitals are 17 miles apart (about a 21-minute drive).
 Situated between these hospitals is our thriving outpatient surgical center that opened in the summer of 2023.
 We also have a new outpatient office building adjacent to Geisinger Wyoming Valley Medical Center in Wilkes-Barre.

-As a fellow, you’ll interact directly with our patient care team and teaching faculty.
-Though we’re constantly growing, we employ nine gastroenterologists, one hepatologist, eight advanced practitioners and two dedicated GI pharmacists in our clinics for inflammatory bowel disease and hepatitis C treatment.
-There’s also our amazing endoscopy and clinical nursing and support staff, who are critical to our mission.
+As a fellow, you’ll interact with our patient care team and our highly qualified teaching faculty.
+We are growing as a practice.
+As of July 2025, we will have 13 faculty gastroenterologists, one faculty hepatologist, 7 advanced practitioners and dedicated clinical pharmacists for inflammatory bowel disease and hepatitis C treatment.

 Here, you’ll find a multidisciplinary approach to patient care.
 You’ll work closely with our colorectal surgeons, general surgeons, surgical oncology, radiology, pathology and interventional radiology.
 Through this close relationship, we have regularly scheduled multidisciplinary conferences with many of these services to improve education and patient care.
 A strong didactic curriculum incorporates these specialists into a series of lectures and case-based learning, as well as offers access to a spectrum of electives.
 You’ll carry your own panel of continuity patients in weekly gastroenterology clinic and a separate regular hepatology clinic.